milinkovicmarija/citypersons-classification/README.md

 ## Versions of the Network
 The repository includes the following versions of the network:

-Basic Network: The initial simple network architecture.
+Basic Network: The initial simple network architecture. \
-Improved Network: Enhanced version with additional layers and optimizations.
+Improved Network: Enhanced version with additional layers and optimizations. \
-Network with Focal Loss Function: Incorporates the focal loss to handle class imbalance.
+Network with Focal Loss Function: Incorporates the focal loss to handle class imbalance. \
-Network with Weighted Cross Entropy Loss Function: Uses weighted cross entropy to manage class imbalance.
+Network with Weighted Cross Entropy Loss Function: Uses weighted cross entropy to manage class imbalance. \
-Network with Oversampling: Applies oversampling techniques to balance the dataset.
+Network with Oversampling: Applies oversampling techniques to balance the dataset. \
-Network with Synthetic Data: Utilizes synthetic data to augment the training set.

 ## Dataset
 The CityPersons dataset is used for this project.
 Make sure to download the dataset as outlined in the Usage section.